phiflip/YOLOLab/README.md

 ```
 ## Test Dataset

 A test dataset is included in the `data/test` directory.
-This can be used to verify the functionality of YOLOv8 after the installation is complete.
+This can be used to verify the functionality of YOLOv8 in case theres no custom dataset available.